ircflagship2/pype/README.md

 ```

 Print the properly indented source code executed, together with verbose input
-and output information using the `--debug` flag. also useful to get an idea
+and output information using the `--debug` flag.
+Also useful to get an idea
-of how pype works
+of how pype works:

 ```shell
 $ ls / | pype --before "l = []" --after 'print len(l)' "if 's' in _: l.append(_)" --debug